- Comprehensive Wetland Habitat Program

 - Camping and trailers are not allowed.

-WARNING: DO NOT ENTER THIS WILDLIFE AREA WHEN THE RIVER IS RISING OR WATER IS FLOWING ACROSS THE FIELDS
+WARNING: DO NOT ENTER THIS WILDLIFE AREA WHEN THE RIVER IS RISING OR WATER IS FLOWING ACROSS THE FIELDS.
+AFTER A HEAVY RAIN EVENT, COUNTY ROAD 16 CAN BE MUDDY.
+4WD IS RECOMMENDED.

 Recreational Use: Type C Wildlife Area - no permits, passes, or reservations are required.